medusa-project/ideals/README.md

 ### Create a user account

-There are two main categories of accounts: local identity, where account information is stored locally in the database, and Shibboleth, where account info is provided by a Shibboleth SP.
-There are rake tasks to create sysadmins of both types, but in your local environment, you would only be using the local
+Users can be authenticated in two ways: by local email/password, and using SAML, where account info is provided by a remote identity provider (IdP).
+Since you won't have access to one of those locally, you will have to use local identity authentication:
-kind:

 ```sh
 rails users:create_local_sysadmin[email,password,name,institution_key]